random-j-farmer/random-minecraft/_posts/2020-12-27-the-humble-etho-clock.md

 ![Ilmango Duper](/random-minecraft/assets/the-humble-etho-clock/ilmango-duper.jpg)

 This is from Ilmangos Simple Oak/Birch farm.
-It is kind of special because the TnT is duped on retraction - at the end of the signal.
+It is kind of special because the TNT is duped on retraction - at the end of the signal.
 The trap door is pulsed by the observer when the lower piston extends - at the start of the signal.

-Usually TnT dupers will be controlled by the half-cycle signal, here the 2gt+ pulse is better because we need a short signal.
+Usually TNT dupers will be controlled by the half-cycle signal, here the 2gt+ pulse is better because we need a short signal.

 The clock contains 5 items - with a constant signal,